-- 1. Let body be the result of concatenating the Strings "return ", name, and ";" - 2.
-Return the result of creating a function object as described in 13.2 using no FormalParameterList, body for FunctionBody, and env as Scope.
+- 1. Let body be the result of concatenating the Strings "return ", name, and ";". - 2.
+Return the result of creating a function object as described in 13.2 using no FormalParameterList, body for FunctionBody, env as Scope, and true for Strict.